fpatrick/cas/README.md

 ## Bugs
-    You need to recreate the script if it is needed to move it to another folder.
+    You need to recreate the script if you need to move it to another folder. (due to path of .lock file)